 What can you do to protect yourself?

-● First, you can check if your chosen accommodation has been reported for bed bugs.
+● First, you can check if someone has already reported the accommodation for bed bugs.

 ● Second, you can perform a thorough on-site inspection upon arrival.
-This includes not only beds but also wardrobes, drawers, nightstands, carpets, and loose wallpapers.
+It includes beds, wardrobes, drawers, nightstands, carpets, and loose wallpapers.
 The signs to look for include red or brown spotting, a repulsive smell, or visible bed bug shells.

-These extra 10 minutes of caution can spare you the trouble of having to deal with a few intruders for weeks and months afterwards.
+These extra 10 minutes of caution can spare you the trouble of dealing with a few intruders for weeks and months afterwards.

 #5 Keep Your Clothes Unpacked if You Notice Anything Suspicious